ArushiAg22/Recommendation_System/src/Images/README.md

-This file contains images used in the streamlit app.
+This folder contains images used in the streamlit app.